Carlos Morban

-Carlos Alberto Morban Rivera (born April 25, 1982 in Santo Domingo) is a professional basketball player from the Dominican Republic.
-He is a 6 ft 2 in (1.88 m) and 190 lb (93 kg) guard who last played professionally for Mexican team Lobos Grises UAD.
+Carlos Alberto Morban Rivera (born 25 April 1982 in Santo Domingo) is a former professional basketball player from the Dominican Republic.
+He is a 6 ft 2 in (1.88 m) and 190 lb (93 kg) guard who played for teams in Venezuela, Mexico, Croatia, and Romania.

 High school

 In 2000, Carlos Morban led Miami Christian School to a state championship.

 College career

 Morban was a three-year starter at Florida International University.
 In 80 games over three seasons, he averaged 9.8 points, 3.5 rebounds, 2.8 assists, and 2.5 steals per game.
 His best season was his junior year (2003–04), when he averaged 12 points per game for the Golden Panthers.
 He left after his junior season to begin his professional career.

 Professional career

 Morban was not drafted to the NBA and began his career with PBC CSKA Sofia in the Bulgarian National Basketball League.
 Since then, Morban has played professionally in Turkey, Macedonia, Romania, the Dominican Republic, and Mexico.
 He played for PBC CSKA Sofia and Bosnian team HKK Široki in the EuroChallenge, in 2005 and 2008, respectively.
 He currently plays for Lobos Grises UAD in the Mexican Liga Nacional de Baloncesto Profesional.